The 20 Best Werner Syndrome Doctors in Norway

 Oslo, NO

-Sofie Lautrup practices in Oslo, Norway.
+Sofie Lautrup practices practicing medicine in Oslo, Norway.
 Ms. Lautrup is rated as a Distinguished expert by MediFind in the treatment of Werner Syndrome.
-Her top areas of expertise are Werner Syndrome, Cockayne Syndrome Type 1, Alzheimer's Disease, and Cockayne Syndrome Type 2.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Werner Syndrome, Cockayne Syndrome Type 1, Alzheimer's Disease, and ADULT Syndrome.

 Advanced in Werner Syndrome